lycronaldo/sjtu-courses/2021spring/ads/lec13-paper.md

 **Synopsis**

 This paper describes Tiled-MapReduce (TMR), a progamming model extended from MapReduce.
-TMR works on a single multi-core machine, and it iteratively process small-chunks of data in turn rather than a large chunk (which shows better performance) .
+TMR works on a single multi-core machine, and it iteratively processes small-chunks of data in turn rather than a large chunk (which shows better performance) .

 And the paper implemented a prototype of TMR based on Phoenix, called "Ostrich".
 Over Intel machine with 16 cores, the experiements on Ostrich shows that it is 1.2X - 3.3X faster than MapReduce.